periode/webthesis/web/README.md

 ## doing

-- [ ] listing should also hold its own full path (handleMissingId warn)
 - [ ] footer
   - [ ] scroll to corresponding heading in toc
   - [ ] have styles for footer based on indent?